Last Updated on June 28, 2023 by lindseymahoney

 3 | Create a Guide to Install the Brick Border

 When installing a straight brick border, use a string line as a guide!
+You can find the garden stakes and string at a local hardware store like Home Depot.
 I have laid brick edging in the past without a guide and my line would always start to curve.

 This time, I took the following steps to keep the brick edging straight:

-• Mark 24 inches with a stake in the center and both ends of the flower bed
+- Mark 24 inches with a garden stake in the center and both ends of the flower bed

-If your flower bed border is curved, I recommend using a hose as your guide while laying the bricks.
+If your flower bed border is curved, an easy way to creat the curve is to use a hose to create guide while laying the bricks.

 4 | Dig a Trench to Install the Bricks